zyla/cachehog/README.md

 Note: Tested on my machine (i7-4710HQ), probably won't work well or at all on others.
 If you experience issues, try randomly tweaking some parameters.

+## Testbench

+Compile with `make testbench`.

+Run as:

+    ./testbench [message]

+If you don't specify a message, default one will be used.

+Possible output:

+    $ ./testbench
+    Message size: 28
+    Estimated running time: 22 sec
+    Received 28 bytes (224 bits)
+    Lost 0 bytes
+    ORG: Lorem ipsum dolor sit amet.
+    REC: Lorm ipsum dolorsit amet.
+    Total error bits: 10, bit error rate: 0.044643

+NOTE: testbench does not run any diffing algorithm so if any of byte is lost in transmission, error bit count will be higher than you might expect.

+NOTE2: unlike `./cachehog` testbench uses POSIX functions so will probably not work on Windows (not tested!).

 ## Debugging

 There are some `printf`s hidden behind the `DEBUG` flag.
 Look at the source.